The Direct Disciples of Sri Ramakrishna

 Swami Brahmananda was born on 21st January 1863 and was named Rakhal (meaning a ‘cowherd boy’ – playmate of Krishna).

 He met Sri Ramakrishna for the first time sometime in the mid-1881.
 5 years later, in January 1886, he received the ochre cloth (monastic robes) and rosaries from the Master (who distribute it to 12 of his other disciples).
 He took his final monastic vows with other brother disciples in January 1887.

 From March 1888 – 1892 he travelled and went on pilgrimages spending a lot of time practising meditation, relying solely on God for all needs – including the next meal.

 The Ramakrishna Mission was formed in May 1897, and he was made the President of the Kolkata Centre.
-He became the President of the Mission after the passing away of Swami Vivekananda in 1904.
+He became the 1st President of Ramakrishna order after its formation.

 Swami Brahmananda passed away at Belur Math on 10 April 1922.

 Swami Premananda was born on 10th December to Taraprasanna Ghosh and Matangini Devi – a pious and devoted couple.

 He met Sri Ramakrishna for the first time in April 1882, and came to stay permanently with him in March 1885 at Dakshineshwar as the Master needed someone who was pure and had totally renounced ‘woman and gold’ to live with him.

 In December 1886 he took the vows of renunciation guided by Swamiji, alongwith seven other brother disciples at Antpur on Christmas eve.
 In January 1887, he took final monastic vows with other brother disciples by performing the traditional viraja homa in front of the Master’s picture.